Nency-Ravaliya/Day24/README.md

-# Day24

-# Prometheus and Alertmanager Setup
+# Prometheus and Alertmanager Setup to Slack and Email Notification

 ## Prerequisites